 This suggests that we can revise our emotional architecture through experiments in description.

 Barrett’s theory of emotion opens the door for another type of self-tracking than is permitted by the circumplex, tracking that asks questions like: How many emotions do I have?
 What is the range of my emotions?
 Do I meet various experiences with well tuned emotional responses, or have my feelings become rigid and stereotyped?
 Her paper suggests that we can improve our emotional structure, increasing the granularity of emotional experiences by enriching our vocabulary and learning to apply it to previously unnoticed patterns in affect and context.
-(I am assuming for the moment that a more complex structure of emotion is a good thing.
-This could be questioned.
-But the first step in any case is mapping our emotional architecture.)

 I’ll end with an idea about how this second type of mood tracking could work.
 First, let’s revisit two projects already underway: Ka-Ping Yee’s time allocation diary; and Atish Mehta’s Happy Factor.
 At the first QS Show&Tell, Ping showed us his time-allocation diary, which he keeps using a widget that stays open on his screen.
 He can enter some text into the box, where it automatically gets a time/date stamp.
 He often adds a keyword, so that he can graph his activities by category.
 Such a system is simple and flexible, and is not dependent on fixed categories; Ping can always start and maintain a new category simply by using a new word in his short entries.